-In order to produce healthy and resilient plants, seeds are sprouted in special polystyrene trays with peat, then placed in pools inside a greenhouse.
-When the seedling reaches a maximum height of 15 cm, it is transplanted to an open field.
-Within 10-15 days after planting the seedlings in the field, an intensive greening of the upper leaves begins, then the stem grows quickly, and more and more new leaves appear.
-The formation of the plant lasts until the first flower appears.
-To improve the quality of the product and increase its weight, the top of the tobacco plant is broken off, the lateral canes and side branches removed.
-This operation is performed before the tobacco blooms; as a result, the sap is transferred to the leaves, and their mass increases.
+To obtain healthy and ready-to-plant seedlings, seeds are germinated in special polystyrene trays with peat, which are placed in pools inside the greenhouse.
+When the seedlings grow 15 cm high, they are planted outdoors.
+Intensive greening of the upper leaves starts in 10-15 days after transplanting the seedlings in the field, then the stem grows rapidly, with more and more new leaves on it.
+The plant forms until the time the first flower appears.
+To improve the quality of the product and to increase its mass, the tops of the tobacco plant are broken off, its side shoots and branches are removed.
+This operation is performed before the flowering of tobacco; as a result, the juices are sent to the leaves and their mass increases.

-When the time of harvesting arrives, yellow spots begin to appear on the leaves between the lateral veins; the leaves become sticky and rough.
+By the time tobacco is harvested, yellow spots begin to appear on the leaves between the lateral veins; the leaves become sticky and rough.

-After a preliminary sorting, leaves are placed in a drying barn with hot air flows and compulsory ventilation.
-Once the drying process is complete, tobacco containers are removed from the oven, sorted and placed in cardboard boxes.
-After that, the tobacco is sent to a specialized workshop for further processing.
+After preliminary sorting, the leaves are placed in curing chambers with hot air currents and forced ventilation.
+Once curing is complete, containers with tobacco are removed from the oven to be sorted and placed in cardboard boxes.
+After that, tobacco is sent to a production facility for further processing.